highsolutions/Standards/Git.md

 This command will merge commits from *another_branch* to current one.

+### Resolve external conflicts

+	git checkout --ours FILE

+This command will resolve conflicts of specified FILE (can be directory or even omitted) using your version of files.

+### Resolve my conflicts

+	git checkout --theirs FILE

+This command will resolve conflicts of specified FILE (can be directory or even omitted) using version of files from repo.

 ### Merge few commits into one or drop commit

 	git rebase -i SHA